jpvlsmv/mydevops/cftestbed/README.md

 Download cfengine-nova-hub*.deb from cfengine.com (watch their licensing) and mkdir cfengine.

-Modify the /cfengine-repos shared location to point to your centralized cfengine policy repo.

-Most of the setup is automated via the Makefile now, but you have to walk through it manually.
-Review and understand what the targets are doing (they're in order)
+The setup is automated via the Makefile now.
+Review and understand what the targets are doing (they're in order) or just run "make all" if you're crazy^Wadventurous.